Word page

 Common questions

 • How do you pronounce belch?
-It is usually pronounced BELCH.
+It is commonly pronounced BELCH.

-• What words are similar to belch? burp, emit, spew, erupt are good places to start.
+• What words are similar to belch?
+Similar words include burp, emit, spew, and erupt.